mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ---
 layout: post
-title: "Benchmark Guppy algorithms"
+title: "Benchmarking Guppy algorithms"
-date: 2019-01-31
+date: 2019-02-01
 ---

 ONT's basecaller Guppy has recently been released to the masses.
 And with the announcement of the new "[flip-flop](https://community.nanoporetech.com/posts/pre-release-of-stand-alone)" basecalling algorithm there is now the choice of two different algorithms for basecalling.